cabforum/smime/SBR.md

 ## 4.2 Certificate application processing

 Starting on September 15, 2024 prior to issuing a Certificate that includes a Mailbox Address, the CA SHOULD retrieve and process CAA records in accordance with Section 4 of [RFC 9495: Certification Authority Authorization (CAA) Processing for Email Addresses](https://www.rfc-editor.org/rfc/rfc9495.html).
-Starting on March 15, 2025 the CA SHALL retrieve and process CAA in accordance with [RFC 9495](https://www.rfc-editor.org/rfc/rfc9495.html)
+Starting on March 15, 2025 the CA SHALL retrieve and process CAA in accordance with [RFC 9495](https://www.rfc-editor.org/rfc/rfc9495.html).

+The CAA property tags for `issue`, `issuewild`, and `iodef` as specified in [RFC 8659](https://datatracker.ietf.org/doc/html/rfc8659) are not recognized for the issuance of S/MIME Certificates.

 If the CA issues a Certificate following a CAA check, they SHALL do so within the TTL of the CAA record, or 8 hours, whichever is greater.